Tessil/sparse-map/README.md

 ### Differences compare to `std::unordered_map`

 `tsl::sparse_map` tries to have an interface similar to `std::unordered_map`, but some differences exist.
-- By default only the basic exception safety is guaranteed which mean that all resources used by the hash map will be freed (no memory leaks).
-It is the same guarantee that the one provided by `google::sparse_hash_map` and `spp::sparse_hash_map`.
-If you need the strong exception guarantee, check the `ExceptionSafety` template parameter (see [API](https://tessil.github.io/sparse-map/classtsl_1_1sparse__map.html#details) for details).
+- **By default only the basic exception safety is guaranteed** which mean that all resources used by the hash map will be freed (no memory leaks).
+It is the same guarantee that the one provided by `google::sparse_hash_map` and `spp::sparse_hash_map` which don't provide the strong exception guarantee.
+For more information and if you need the strong exception guarantee, check the `ExceptionSafety` template parameter (see [API](https://tessil.github.io/sparse-map/classtsl_1_1sparse__map.html#details) for details).
 - Iterator invalidation doesn't behave in the same way, any operation modifying the hash table invalidate them (see [API](https://tessil.github.io/sparse-map/classtsl_1_1sparse__map.html#details) for details).
 - References and pointers to keys or values in the map are invalidated in the same way as iterators to these keys-values.
 - For iterators, `operator*()` and `operator->()` return a reference and a pointer to `const std::pair<Key, T>` instead of `std::pair<const Key, T>` making the value `T` not modifiable.
 To modify the value you have to call the `value()` method of the iterator to get a mutable reference.
 Example: